HomeAssociation -General Information

 The MC Sailing Association (MCSA) was formed in 1973 to promote the sport and sportsmanship of one-design yacht racing in general, and the MC Scow in particular.
 Prior to 2003 it was known as the International MC Class Sailboat Racing Association (IMCCSRA).

 MCSA monitors the development of the MC and closely guards the one-design integrity of the class.
 Articles of Incorporation and By-Laws set up a Board of Governors with a Commodore, Vice-Commodore, Treasurer, and Secretary.The Board of Governors meets regularly on-line and at the National Championship Regatta.
 The Annual Meeting of the Membership is held at the National Championship Regatta.

 Fleets are chartered according to the By-Laws.
 There are currently 104 fleets chartered in the U.S. in 23 states and 1 fleet in Canada.
 The one-time chartering fee is $50.
 Fleets participate in the governing of the class, are eligible to hold sanctioned regattas, and get free publicity and access to the MC Membership.

 Individuals may join the association independently of chartered fleets for $35 a year.
-This entitles them to three issues (Spring, Summer, and Fall) of the Touch of Class newsletter, access to the members only section which includes: placing ads, and Forums with maintenance & go fast tips!.
+This entitles them to two issues (Summer, and Fall) of the Touch of Class magazine, access to the members only section which includes: placing ads, and Forums with maintenance & go fast tips!.
 Privileges include voting rights and eligibility for membership on the Board of Governors and Technical Committee.

 MC Classes/Trophy Divisions